 Up until recently, head restraints were poorly designed and inadequate to prevent most whiplash injuries, according to the IIHS.
 On many cars, it is often impossible to adjust the headrests up or down.
 Many models also have no protection for people sitting in the back.
 But that's changing.
 Some car companies have installed headrests in newer cars that are higher and closer to the passenger's heads.
 Check out the latest models if you're investing in a new car.

-NINDS Whiplash Information Page, National Institute of Neurological Disorders and Stroke, May 19, 2010.
+NINDS Whiplash Information Page, National Institute of Neurological Disorders and Stroke.

 The enigma of whiplash injury: Current management strategies and controversies.
 Young, William F. MD.
 Vol. 109.
 No. 3, Postgraduate Medicine.